 “I’ll go to the gym for at least an hour, minimally three days a week.
 When I’m at the gym, I’ll do burpees.
 I’ll start with 10 per day, then add 5 more each week, until I’ve reached 50 per day.”

-Procedural goals focus on the behaviors and strategies needed to reach an outcome.
+Procedural goals focus on the behaviors and strategies required to reach an outcome.
 To achieve your goals in this area, make sure you’re being specific and that the outcomes are measurable.

 “I’ll join a gym, set up sessions with an athletic trainer, and record my progress in my journal.”

 Strategies and processes are catalysts for meeting performance standards, which pave the way to desired results.

 Caving In is a Form of Muscle Failure

 Willpower works like a muscle, in that it can be strengthened through practice, but also because it is exhausted and depleted through overuse.
 The good news is that you can workout your willpower to increase its strength and endurance!
 To achieve a goal, in addition to understanding how self-discipline ebbs and flows, it helps to break down what’s needed to succeed into bite-sized pieces.
 When I decided to work on my handstands, I started with drills to improve my flexibility and core strength.